leonardolopezcallejo/docs-ocr-extraction/README.md

-# 🤖 AI assistant about documents by Garaje
+# 🤖 AI documents assistant by Garaje

-Este proyecto permite subir documentos PDF a través de una interfaz web, extraer su texto con Google Vision API y obtener respuestas usando OpenAI.
+This project allows uploading PDF documents through a web interface, extracting their text using the Google Vision API, and obtaining answers using OpenAI

 ## 🚀 Technology